Kameron Loe: Arizona Diamondbacks

-Loe signed a minor league deal with the Arizona Diamondbacks on July 5, 2014.
+On July 4, 2014, Loe signed a minor league contract with the Arizona Diamondbacks.
 After becoming a free agent following the season, Loe tested positive for a "drug of abuse" and was suspended for 50 games.

 Bridgeport Bluefish

-Loe signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+On June 20, 2015, Loe signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 9 starts for Bridgeport, he posted a 4–3 record and 4.87 ERA with 44 strikeouts over 57 1/3 innings of work.
+Loe announced his retirement from professional baseball on August 7.

 Chicago White Sox

-Loe signed a minor league deal with the Chicago White Sox on March 3, 2016.
+On March 3, 2016, Loe came out of retirement and signed a minor league contract with the Chicago White Sox.
+On March 29, he was suspended for 80 games following a positive steroid test.
+Following his suspension, Loe made 13 appearances (12 starts) for the Triple–A Charlotte Knights and posted a 4.63 ERA with 40 strikeouts across 68 innings pitched.
+He elected free agency following the season on November 7.

 Tigres de Quintana Roo

-On April 10, 2017, Loe signed with the Tigres de Quintana Roo of the Mexican Baseball League.
-He became a free agent following the 2017 season.
+On April 10, 2017, Loe signed with the Tigres de Quintana Roo of the Mexican League.
+In 22 starts, he compiled an 8–8 record and 4.07 ERA with 110 strikeouts across 132 2/3 innings pitched.
+Loe became a free agent following the 2017 season.

 Personal life

 Married Bree Ransom of Scottsdale, AZ (2015) and they have a child by the name of Brynlee Loe who was born in 2016.

 Loe owned a 7-foot boa constrictor named Angel who he put up for adoption when he left the United States and moved to Japan for his job with the Fukuoka SoftBank Hawks in 2009.